marigold-dev/training-dapp-2/README.md

 What happened ?

-The mutation has alterated a part of the code we did not test and we were not covering it, so the unit test passed.
+The mutation has alterated a part of the code which we did not test, we were not covering it, so the unit test passed.

 As we are lazy today, instead of fixing it, we will see that we can also tell the Library to ignore this.
 Go to your source file pokeGame.jsligo, and annotate the function `pokeAndGetFeedback` with `@no_mutation`